What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Longest Cricket Match

 Cricket, often hailed as a gentleman’s game, is adored by millions around the world.
 It’s a sport filled with excitement, strategy, and unpredictability.
-But there’s one element that can abruptly bring a cricket match to a standstill rain.
+But there’s one element that can abruptly bring a cricket match to a standstill: rain.
 Rain interruptions in cricket can turn a well-planned game into a scramble for points and results.
 So, what exactly happens when rain stops play in a cricket match?
 Let’s dive into the details.

 Understanding the Basics